nikolausmayer/cmake-templates/README.md

    cmake ..
    make -j && make install
    ```
-   For the ROS templates, `rosmake` can be used instead.
+   For the ROS Indigo templates, `rosmake` can be used instead.
+   For the ROS Kinetic templates, `catkin_make` can be used instead.